andrew/ultimate-awesome/README.md

 - [awesome-consistency](https://github.com/jackwaudby/awesome-consistency) - Awesome list of consistency models.
 - [awesome-frontend-learning-resource](https://github.com/Jacky-Summer/awesome-frontend-learning-resource) - 📒 收集整理前端优质文章、学习工具与网站、优质信息源推荐，持续更新.
 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
-- [awesome-safety-critical-ai](https://github.com/jgalego/awesome-safety-critical-ai) - A curated list of references on the role of AI in safety-critical systems ⚠️.
 - [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
 Written by some people at Khoury Finance.
 - [events](https://github.com/learn-anything/events) - Awesome events.
 - [ionic-anhembi-2021.1](https://github.com/mcf1110/ionic-anhembi-2021.1) - All the code produced at the "Mobile Devices" lectures for the first semester of 2021 at Universidade Anhembi Morumbi.